The Price of Connectivity in Fair Division: Maximin Share Fairness

-The proof of Theorem~\ref{thm:mms-any-star} also gives rise to a polynomial-time algorithm for computing a connected allocation for $n$ agents on a star such that each agent receives at least $1/(m-n+1)$ of their MMS: Let each of the first $n-1$ agents pick a favorite leaf from the remaining leaves in turn, and let the last agent take the remaining $m-n+1$ vertices.
+This proof also gives rise to a polynomial-time algorithm for computing a connected allocation for $n$ agents on a star such that each agent receives at least $1/(m-n+1)$ of her MMS: Let each of the first $n-1$ agents pick a favorite leaf from the remaining leaves in turn, and let the last agent take the remaining $m-n+1$ vertices. \end{proof}

-We now address the more involved case of paths.
-First, we introduce an approximation of proportionality that we believe will be of interest even in the absence of connectivity considerations.
-Recall that an allocation is said to be \emph{proportional} if it gives every agent at least their \emph{proportional share}, which is defined as $u(M)/n$.
+To address the more involved case of paths, we introduce an approximation of proportionality that can be of interest even in the absence of connectivity considerations.
+Recall that an allocation is said to be \emph{proportional} if it gives every agent at least her \emph{proportional share}, which is defined as $u(M)/n$.
 Even though a proportional allocation always exists for \emph{divisible} goods, as we explained in the introduction, this is not the case for indivisible goods---our definition of \emph{indivisible proportional share} therefore adapts proportionality to the setting of indivisible goods.
 In order to ensure a nontrivial approximation, we will need to hypothetically remove up to $n-1$ goods from the entire bundle.
-When the number of goods is large, we will then be able to guarantee a $1/n$ fraction of the remaining value; however, for smaller numbers of goods, we can achieve a better approximation.
+Indeed, when there are $n-1$ goods overall, in any allocation, one of the agents is necessarily left empty-handed.
+If this agent is only allowed to hypothetically remove at most $n-2$ goods, then she cannot guarantee any positive (multiplicative) approximation of her utility for the entire bundle.
+Thus, we are interested in the optimal approximation of each agent's utility after $n-1$ goods are removed.
+When the number of goods is large, this approximation is $1/n$, which is reasonable because there are $n$ agents.
+However, for smaller numbers of goods, we will be able to achieve a better approximation, which is captured by our IPS factor in the following definition.

 \begin{definition} For positive integers $n,m$, define